Last updated in March 2017

-Nepal is an important partner country of German development cooperation, which aims to support Nepal in its efforts to alleviate poverty there in the long term.
-German support focuses on the following areas: improving health care, developing renewable energy (solar and hydroelectric power and biogas), promoting local self-government (until 2014) as well as trade and sustainable economic development.
+Nepal is an important partner country of German development cooperation, which aims to support Nepal in its efforts to deal with the aftermath of the civil war and alleviate poverty there in the long term.
+German support focuses on the following areas: improving health care, promoting renewable energy (solar and hydroelectric power and biogas) and energy efficiency as well as fostering trade and sustainable economic development.
+Here, Germany is also currently coordinating international support for stepping up foreign trade.

-In addition, since 2010 Germany has been coordinating international support for implementing Nepal’s strategy to step up foreign trade.
-Germany also supports the peace process in Nepal through advisory activities and participates in the Nepal Peace Trust Fund, a funding instrument to build and strengthen Nepal’s peace process based on the agreements reached under the 2006 Comprehensive Peace Accord.
-Germany also provides assistance in the form of concrete vocational training and further-education measures for former Maoist rebels, thus making an important contribution to their reintegration into society.
+Another important element of Germany’s engagement in Nepal was its support for the peace process there through advisory activities and participation in the Nepal Peace Trust Fund, a funding instrument to finance the agreements reached under the 2006 Comprehensive Peace Accord.
+Germany has also provided assistance in the form of concrete vocational training and further-education measures for former Maoist rebels, thus making an important contribution to their reintegration into society.

-The principal implementing agencies of government development cooperation engaged in this work – the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the KfW Development Bank – have their own staff working in Nepal.
-There are also more than 120 private initiatives and associations from Germany supporting projects and programmes in Nepal, in some cases with public funding.
+The principal implementing agencies of government development cooperation – the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the KfW Development Bank – have their own staff working in Nepal.
+There are also more than 130 private initiatives and associations from Germany supporting projects and programmes in Nepal, in some cases with public funding.

-Beyond its bilateral commitment, Germany also makes a substantial contribution to international organizations’ – in particular the EU’s – development assistance for Nepal through membership fees and other financial payments.
+Beyond its bilateral commitment, Germany also makes a substantial contribution to international organisations’ – in particular the EU and the World Bank’s – development assistance for Nepal through membership fees and other financial payments.

-For many years now, the Federal Foreign Office has funded projects to restore sites of cultural or religious significance in Nepal and in the former royal cities of Patan and Bhaktapur in the Kathmandu Valley.
+For many years now, and since 2016 in cooperation with the Gerda Henkel Foundation, the Federal Foreign Office has funded projects to restore sites of cultural or religious significance in Nepal and in the former royal cities of Patan and Bhaktapur in the Kathmandu Valley.
 German archaeologists have also done important research work through their excavations.
 A cultural agreement between Nepal and Germany was signed in 1992.

-Also very well received are German cultural offerings such as guest performances by German music ensembles, most recently that by the Stuttgart Chamber Orchestra.
+Also very well received are German cultural offerings such as guest performances by German music ensembles as well as painting and photo exhibitions.
 German broadcaster Deutsche Welle cooperates with several Nepalese radio and television stations and Nepalese journalists are regularly invited to attend information programmes or further-training courses in Germany.